remarkablejames/Js-app/README.md

 # Js-app

-A simple repository for refreshing my git and github  skills!!
+A simple repository for refreshing my git and github  skills!